EOSIO/welcome/docs/08_testnet-quick-start-quide/index.md

 2. From the **Transactions list**, click on a transaction.

     ![Transaction Data](./images/trxn-2.png)
-3. View the transaction details with the associated metadata including the number of actions part of the transaction.
+3. View the transaction details containing associated metadata including the list of actions within the transaction.

     ![Transaction Data](./images/trxn-3.png)